cloudmaven/documentation/pages/aws/aws_iot.md

 ## Introduction

-This page provides two views into **Internet of Things** on the public cloud: A template for registering and operating embedded IOT devices and a database that receives data from an IOT system.
+This page provides two views into the **Internet of Things** on the public cloud:
+A template for registering and operating embedded IOT devices and a database that receives data from an IOT system, specifically environmental systems (HVAC, sensors, etc) in buildings.

-In the former case we use an Arduino Yun that takes advantage of a university WiFi network; where we are interested in both sensing and actuation.
-In the latter case we are interested in aggregating data as a Proof Of Concept for university power consumption and management.
+In the first case of IOT devices we use the Arduino Yun registered on the UW WiFi network.
+We are interested in both sensing and actuation.

+In the second case we are interested in aggregating data as a Proof Of Concept for university power consumption and cost savings studies.

 ## CC*IIE Remarks